T-36 at Baytown Golf Course

 - Residents have been asking for amenities and a golf course was one of the highest-rated requests during the City’s recent community survey.
 The Economic Development Team and other city officials have been seeking out amenities, that would enhance the Hyatt Hotel and Convention Center area, for more than a year.

-- Members of Build Baytown I expressed interest with a conceptual plan back in November.
+- Members of Build Baytown I expressed interest with a conceptual plan in November 2021.
 This was the only group to put together a full proposal and submitted interest through the RFP process.

 - Experts in the field believe this will lead to major development on the south side of Baytown and other areas of town.

-Besides this golf course proposal, are there any other options?
+Besides this golf course proposal, were there any other options?

 - There have been no other options for golf presented to the City within the last ten years.
 Property is too expensive and developers cannot justify building a golf course or golf course community.